Vergosss/Introduction-to-Bioinformatics/README.md

-This repository contains the two compulsory projects for the elective course 'Introduction to Bioinformatics'.
+This repository contains the two compulsory projects for the 2023-2024 spring semester elective course 'Introduction to Bioinformatics'.
 The first project folder includes the project's python source code, report as well as auxilliary files in fasta and pdb format.